Kachi-Awaji/GIT-intro/Lesson-4.md

 ![__Git__ Status](./images/27-GitAddCommand.png)

-Now let's check the status again.
+Check the status again.

 ![__Git__ Status](./images/28-StatusAfterAdd.png)

-The status has been updated.
+Notice the status has been updated.
  - No commits on the repository yet.
  - There are two lines of green text below the "Changes to be committed" heading.
 These are the files we have 'staged' to be committed.
 The 'new file:' in front of the filenames indicates this is the first time we will be adding the files to the repository.
 - The 'git.png' file is not being tracked.
 It won't be added to our commit.

-Now, time to commit our changes.
+We are now ready to make our first commit.

 # __Git__ Commit
-A commit is a like a save point in your project.
+A commit is like a savepoint in your project.
 You are essentially saying "My files are this way now.
 They may go through some changes in the future.
 I want to be able to return to the way they are now."

-To commit the changes you staged (using the `git add` command is sometimes known as staging changes), type
+To commit the files you staged (using the `git add` command is sometimes known as _staging changes_), type

 `git commit -m "Commit title"`